alexanderthurn/btc-slot-machine/README.md

    - Fully dynamic multi-tiered filter generation (32MB up to 2GB).
    - O(1) direct-to-disk verification for testing addresses without loading massive filters into RAM.

-3. **Backend API (`index.php`)**:
+4. **Backend API (`index.php`)**:
-   - Zero-RAM footprint: Queries filter files directly from disk via byte offsets.
+   - Used by the slot machine.
+Queries the largest available filter via O(1) disk seek.
-   - Ultra-low latency: Typically < 1ms processing time.
+   - Zero-RAM footprint.
+Typically < 1ms processing time.

+5. **Debug API (`test.php`)**:
+   - Used by the filter test page.
+Queries all available filter sizes in one request.
+   - Returns per-filter results so you can compare accuracy across sizes.

 ## Installation & Setup